sardeq/BoomBx/README.md

 ## 🎯 What is BoomBx?

 BoomBx is a cross-platform audio routing tool designed for content creators, streamers, and having fun with your friends.
 Easily play sounds through a virtual microphones with one-click simplicity.
-Perfect for streaming setups, voice changers, and professional audio configurations.

 ## ✨ Key Features